MosesGH/sql-data-warehouse-project/README.md

 - **Product Performance**
 - **Sales Trends**

-- these insights empower stakeholders with key business metrics, enabling strategic decision-making.
+- These insights empower stakeholders with key business metrics, enabling strategic decision-making.

 ## Data Architecture
 The data architecture for the project follows the medallion architecture, Bronze, Sil;ver, and Gold Layers